About Me

 Izzul Irfan (he/him) is an actor and theatre-maker based in Singapore.
 A dynamic and versatile performer, he strives to create performances that are authentic and emotionally resonant, believing it to be the heart of good theatre.

 Izzul is an alumnus of Wild Rice’s Young & Wild program.
 Under the tutelage of acclaimed theatre-maker Edith Podesta, he was trained in the acting techniques of Stanislavski, Uta Hagen, and Declan Donellan.
 Through the course, he was also trained in Viewpoints, Laban, and Devising, with an appended course on Fitzmaurice Voicework led by Petrina Kow.
 As part of his continual study of the performer’s body, Izzul deepened his knowledge of movement and choreography in Edith Podesta’s Wild Moves program, exploring the works of Crystal Pite, Merce Cunningham, and Yvonne Rainer (to name a few).
-His current interests lie at the intersection of fat bodies and movement, in particular on the disjunct between mind and body, the fat body’s queerness, and the politics of desirability.
+His current interests lie at the intersection of fat bodies and movement, in particular on the queerness of the fat body and the politics of desirability.

-Beyond the stage, Izzul was the Founding Creative Director of The Runaway Company (TRC), a theatre company dedicated to creating an accessible platform for youths to produce music theatre works.
+Apart from performing, Izzul was the Founding Creative Director of The Runaway Company (TRC), a theatre collective dedicated to creating an accessible platform for youths to produce music theatre works.
 His directing credits include Wilderness and Void Deck (TRC).
 Izzul has also worked as a playwright for The Concubine (Independent), The Story of Tonight (TRC), and Runaway: An Original Musical (Independent).
 He was also part of Teater Ekamatra’s Playwright Mentorship Programme.

 Photo by Crispian Chan